 Criterion EC6 obtained the lowest score of 0.05.
-Kampoeng Jawi is located within the Gunungpati District, which offers various natural and cultural attractions, in line with its theme: Traditional Javanese cultural tourism.
+Kampoeng Jawi is located within the Gunungpati District, which offers various natural and cultural attractions, in line with its theme: Traditional Javanese Cultural Tourism.
 However, there is no integrated tourism that connects one destination with another in the same region.
 Integrating various destinations and districts is crucial for developing a new urban tourism model, which ultimately enhances local revenue and promotes the local destination (Ariani, 2018).
 To enhance competitiveness, local communities can offer accommodation in homes and appear as the basic creators of local culture (Miočić et al., 2016).
 Nevertheless, Kampoeng Jawi currently lacks adequate lodging and food/beverage facilities.
 Homestay remains an unfinished task due to the lack of standard amenities in most households.
 Another criterion that urgently needs action is EC5.
 Currently, the economic and tourist activities are concentrated in Block 02.
 To achieve equal local prosperity, it is necessary to diversify products and create a conducive space for economic activity throughout the areas (Asmelash and Kumar, 2019).
-In communities, promoting community participation, and ensuring accessibility for all.
-Table 4 shows the results of the sustainability assessment on the Socio-cultural dimension.
+In the future, every block should boast a distinctive tourist attraction that aligns with the Kampoeng Jawi theme.
+To achieve this vision, an integrated cultural tourism plan is needed that leverages the potential of each block.